Cantaloupe Nutrition, Benefits, How to Add to Diet and Side Effects

 Today, nations including China, Turkey, Iran and Egypt are some of the major worldwide growers of this fruit, as is the United States.
 Within the U.S., California grows the largest amount of cantaloupe, providing the country with over half of its melons every year.
 Other states that grow cantaloupe include Arizona, Colorado, Georgia, Indiana and Texas.

-Although people love cantaloupe for its sweet, soft insides, there are parts of the world where it is just as popular for its seeds.
+Although people love it for its sweet, soft insides, there are parts of the world where it is just as popular for its seeds.
 Cantaloupe seeds are dried and eaten as snacks in parts of Central and South America, as well as in Asia and the Middle East.

 It’s also considered a sattvic food, which means that it can help renew the mind by providing easily digestible nourishment to the body.
 Sattvic foods encourage clarity and awareness when eaten rather than drowsiness or heaviness in the body.

-Cantaloupe vs. Honeydew vs. Papaya
+Cantaloupe vs. honeydew vs. papaya

-Cantaloupe nutrition is significantly higher in vitamin A compared honeydew nutrition.
+Cantaloupe nutrition is significantly higher in vitamin A compared to honeydew nutrition.
 While their fiber content per serving is the same, cantaloupe nutrition is also slightly higher in vitamin C and potassium than honeydew melon.

 Both contain significant amounts of folate.